Hikari Taiko drummers

 Reflections During Asian American & Pacific Islander Heritage Month

-The District reflects on what its efforts to uplift its AANHPI population this year and what related events to look forward to this month.
+The District reflects on its efforts to uplift its AANHPI population this year and what related events to look forward to this month.

 On May 7, 1843, Nakahama Manjiro set foot on U.S. soil, becoming America’s “first ambassador to Japan”.
 Twenty-six years later, on May 10, 1869, the “Last Spike” was driven into the ground in Promontory Summit, Utah, completing the First Transcontinental Railroad, a project that, while renowned, was held up by the labor of Chinese immigrant workers.
 A century later, these historic events would lead to Congress recognizing May official as Asian & Pacific American Heritage Month through Public Law 102-450, now known as Asian American, Native Hawaiian & Pacific Islander (AANHPI) Heritage Month.